Alexandrium: History

 The Alexandreion was restored by Herod the Great, a task he assigned to his brother Pheroras.
 Herod gave it the character of a palatial desert fortress, similar to those he built or rebuilt at Masada, Herodion and Machaerus.
 Herod used the fortress as a prison for his political opponents, holding his 2nd wife, Mariamne and her mother, Alexandra there in 30 BCE.
 It was also the burial site of Alexander, son of Herod, and Aristobulus, two of his sons whom Herod had executed at Sebaste in 7 BCE.

 Alexandrium was finally razed by Vespasian or Titus during the Great Revolt.

+Archaeology

+Excavations conducted in the site in the 1980s by archaeologist Yoram Tsafrir uncovered remains from the Hasmonean period, including parts of columns and capitals.
+In excavations conducted in 2025, led by archaeologist Dvir Raviv, five construction phases were identified on the eastern slope.
+The first two date to the Hasmonean period, and include a building whose walls and floor were plastered in white, a ritual bath (Mikveh), and parts of a columned structure decorated in the Doric style.
+In the third and fourth phases, dating to the time of Herod the Great, the Hasmonean palace was dismantled and a peristyle was built that included a columned structure paved with mosaics, the columns and walls of which were decorated with fresco and stucco, as well as a cistern and a stepped pool.
+The fifth and final phase included squatter walls, a tabun, and a destruction layer from the first century AD - these likely represent the activities of refugees and the Roman army during the Great Jewish Revolt.